A Defensive Computing Checklist by Michael Horowitz

 Proton Drive is mostly for secure file storage but it also does file sharing.
 Proton has both free and paid services.
 Even the free version of Proton Drive offers password protected file sharing with expiration dates for the shared links/URLs.
 I have used both Tresorit and Proton for file sharing and prefer the user interface of Tresorit.

-More on Proton to come.
+More on Proton web based sharing to come (hopefully).

-This page: 5 views per day (over 22 days) Total views: 114 Created: March 6, 2026
+This page: 6 views per day (over 43 days) Total views: 240 Created: March 6, 2026

 This Page